LaunchCodeEducation/lchs/src/chapters/git/branches.rst

    git checkout branch-name

-Enter ``git checkout master`` into the terminal.
+Enter ``git checkout main`` into the terminal.
 Pay close attention to the file tree in VS Code and the ``greeting.py`` tab in the editor.

 .. figure:: figures/git-checkout.gif